BioDepot/BioDepot-workflow-builder/README.md

 ```

 This command will launch a mini-webserver and start a windowing environment inside the container.
 The Bwb application is automatically launched upon running the container and appears as a maximized window on the Desktop inside the container.
 In the above command we have set the port to be 6080.
 For Linux/MacOS the current directory is mapped to the /data directory inside the container.
-For Windows, by default the C://Users directory is made available for Docker and we map this to the /data directory in side the container.
+For Windows, by default the C://Users directory is made available for Docker and we map this to the /data directory inside the container.
 Other mappings are [possible](#How do I use Bwb on my own data files)  However, all this is hidden from view until the user connects to the container using a browser.

-To access the container open up a browser window and type in the IP of the container, and port that it is listening to, into the address bar.
+To access the container, open up a browser window and type in the IP of the container, and port that it is listening to, into the address bar.
 For a local installation using Linux, the IP of the container is localhost or 127.0.0.1 so the user would type localhost:6080 into the address bar of the browser.
 For a remote installation, the IP is the IP of the server.
 <a name="findip"></a>

 For Macs and Windows machines using VirtualBox, the local IP is usually [192:168:99:100](http://192:168:99:100:6080).
 If that does not work, you can find the IP with the following command in a terminal if using Linux/MacOS, or in the Docker window if using Windows.